KSAH-42/RabbitOM/RabbitOM.Sample.Client.Mjpeg/ReadMe-Before-To-Start.txt

 go to the rtsp server folder, and add movies and the same folder and edit the xml configuration used by this server. and then launch this sample application.

-you can also copy the configuration files located in Resources\Configuration\ folder
+you can also copy the configuration files located in Resources\Configuration\ folder include movies files that match with the configuration file

-and run using the following command:
+and then run using the following command:

 RtspServer.exe -c config-JPEG.xml